manopriyam/CS250_ASMT1_VBA/SyntaxAnalyzer/README.md

         z = 1
     Next
     ```
-    - With Block : always has the object properties explicitly specified
+    - With Block : always has the object properties explicitly specified <br>
     Assumed Syntax -
     ```
     With MyLabel